Dr.Fone - System Repair (iOS)

 0

 "My iPad is frozen on verifying update...
-I can not cancel update or turn it off, when I try to force restart, it will not let me slide the to power off.
-I have tried plugging it up to my MacBook, told it to trust device, but the iPad still does nothing.
-It has been frozen for around 24 hours." -- Apple Community
+I cannot cancel the update or turn it off.
+When I try to force restart, it will not let me slide to power off.
+I have tried plugging it into my MacBook and trusted the device, but the iPad still does nothing.
+It has been frozen for around 24 hours." — Apple Community

-Part 1.
-All You Want to Know About iPad Stuck on Verifying Update
+Part 1. iPad Stuck on Verifying Update: Causes and Key Facts

-2. How Long Does Update Verification Process Take?
+2. How Long Should the iPad Verifying Update Process Take?

-3. Why Does My iPad Stuck on Verifying Update?
+3. Why Is My iPad Stuck on Verifying Update?
+(4 Root Causes)

 black screen of death

 Part 2.
-How to Fix iPad Stuck on Verifying Update?
+How to Fix iPad Stuck on Verifying Update — 7 Proven Methods

 press the volume button

-• Step 2: After the device restarts, go to the Settings menu.
+• Step 2: After the device restarts successfully, open the Settings app.

-• Step 2: Keep holding the buttons down until the Apple logo appears and the device restarts.
+• Step 2: Continue holding both buttons for approximately 10 seconds, until the Apple logo appears on the screen.
+Release both buttons and allow the device to complete its reboot.

 tap on the ipad storage option